C-Babbage/notquitepure.io/source/_posts/T4-Templates-at-Build-Time-With-Dotnet-Core.md

 The workaround is to use T5: <https://github.com/atifaziz/t5>

 T5 is an open source implementation of the T4 processor designed to work with Mono.
 It happily works with dotnet core.
-Though the “4” in “T4” isn’t a version number (it stands for 4 T’s: Text Template Transformation Toolkit), if it really bothers you just pretend that T5 stands for Text Template Transformation Toolkit Two.
+Though the “4” in “T4” isn’t a version number (it's shorthand for 4 T's), if it really bothers you just pretend that T5 stands for Text Template Transformation Toolkit Two.

 To use it in a `​Microsoft.NET.Sdk`​ project file, include the following: